 Have you ever stopped to think about how important your kidneys are to long-term health?
 Kidneys are vital organs that usually fly under the radar when we think about a healthy lifestyle.
 Many key functions in our body depend upon our kidneys including:

 Nearly 1 in 7 Americans have chronic kidney disease (CKD), with millions more at risk.
 The incidence of CKD is increasing due to the prevalence of obesity, Type 2 diabetes, and hypertension in our society.
 As many as two-thirds of all cases of CKD can be attributed to poorly controlled blood glucose, blood pressure, and excessive weight.
 Current research is showing that a healthy diet that is high in fruits and vegetables and low in animal protein could help prevent or delay the onset of CKD.

-The two dietary patterns that have received the most attention in supporting kidney health include the Mediterranean diet and the DASH diet.
-Both diets emphasize daily food intake rich in vegetables, fruits, whole grains, nuts and seeds as well as legumes (beans).
-The Mediterranean diet specifically encourages the intake of seafood and heart healthy fats like olive oil, while the DASH diet emphasizes low fat dairy, reducing sugar intake and limiting daily sodium consumption to 1500-2300 mg/day.
-Both diet approaches lower the risk of cardiovascular disease and blood pressure while decreasing inflammation, all of which are beneficial for kidney health.
+The two dietary patterns that have received the most attention in supporting kidney health include the Mediterranean diet and the Dietary Approaches to Stop Hypertension (DASH) diet.
+Both diets emphasize daily food intake rich in vegetables, fruits, whole grains, nuts, and seeds as well as legumes (beans).
+The Mediterranean diet specifically encourages the intake of seafood and heart-healthy fats like olive oil, while the DASH diet emphasizes low-fat dairy, reducing sugar intake and limiting daily sodium consumption to 1500-2300 mg/day.
+Both of these diet approaches lower the risk of cardiovascular disease and blood pressure while decreasing inflammation, all of which are beneficial for kidney health.

 Here’s one of my favorite water recipes: